info-beamer/tools/README.md

 screenshot - capture pi screenshot and save as JPEG

+showjpeg - shows a single JPEG image in fullscreen using dispmanx

 visual-watchdog - capture pi output and triggers if the output stays unchanged for too long

 vncserver - a minimal vnc server for the raspberry